 Interactive intelligent systems

-at the intersection of human-centered computing, artificial intelligence, and data science
+at the intersection of human-centered computing, data science, and artificial intelligence

 24 different courses across 15 institutions